lcy0604/QT-TextSR/README.md

     --resume /your/checkpoint/
 ```

- We provide one of our [models](https://drive.google.com/drive/folders/1Dkq_WZx9G4dbkLsu1CrIf8hcYNnpKIUk?usp=sharing) trained on textzoom for testing.

 ## Acknowledge

 The repository is benefit a lot from [DETR](https://github.com/facebookresearch/detr).
 Thanks a lot for their excellent work.